Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 ##### 2. Build the solution

-The solution is build using the classic commands:
+The solution is built using the classic commands:
 1. *npm install*
 2. *npm build*

-Once it's build, the system needs to publish the build artifact to the pipeline artifacts.
+Once it's built, the system needs to publish the generated build files to the pipeline artifacts.

 Here is how the *azure-pipelines.yml* file looks like for the Build stage:

 ```yaml
 - stage: 'Build'
   displayName: 'Build and package the solution'